misaghsoltani/DeepCubeAI/README.md

 - **Environment Variables:** Ensure that necessary environment variables are correctly set.
 If not already set, the script will attempt to configure them based on SLURM job information or fall back to single GPU mode.
 - **SLURM Configuration:** Confirm that SLURM variables (`SLURM_JOB_NODELIST`, `SLURM_JOB_NUM_NODES`, `SLURM_JOB_GPUS`) are correctly configured if using a SLURM-managed cluster.
 The script will automatically set up MPI for distributed training if these variables are present (if the required variables have not been set manually).
-- **Note** that if the necessary configuration for distributed training is not met or is incorrect, the script will fall back to single GPU mode.
+- **Note** that if the necessary configuration for distributed training is not met or is incorrect, the script will fall back to the DataParallel training mode and only use the available GPUs on a single.

 #### Necessary Environment Variables